operator-framework/olm-docs/content/en/docs/Reference/catalog-templates.md

 - minor-version (Y-stream) and major-version (X-stream) versioning capabilities
 - clear mapping between input schema and output FBC attributes

+Note: `csv.spec.version` is optional in the API definition, however the field is required if you want to use the `semver template` for your catalog.

 ### Specification
 Like best practices [recommended channel naming](/docs/best-practices/channel-naming/#recommended-channel-naming), this template supports channel names `Candidate`, `Fast`, and `Stable`, in order of increasing channel stability.
 We leverage this relationship when calculating the default channel for the package.